 Fundy National Park has excellent hiking and more than 25 waterfalls!
 If you’re up for some adventure, book a yurt, oTENTiks or Ôasis tent, or rustic cabin.
 Bring bedding and cooking gear.

 And Hopewell Rocks Park is THE highlight of the Bay of Fundy coast.
 At low tide, you’ll walk along the ocean floor, under massive 40-70 foot tall rock towers.
 And at high tide, you can kayak over them!
 Spend the night at nearby Moncton.
-Canvas Moncton is classy and fun.
+Canvas Moncton is classy, fun and in a decent area.

 Stop 2: PRINCE EDWARD ISLAND

-Prince Edward Island is another easy detour for your East Coast Canada road trip from Toronto to Nova Scotia.
+Prince Edward Island is another easy detour for your Toronto to Nova Scotia drive.
 Which is great news, since it’s arguably one of the most cherished of all Canadian provinces!

 From Moncton, take Highway 15 until it connects with Highway 16.
 You’ll soon be on the 8-mile Confederation Bridge, which is an experience itself!
 It’s free to travel to PEI, but you’ll pay when you leave (whether via the bridge or ferry).